Mary Corkling: Food reform

-Soon membership of the Ladies' Sanitary Association showed her burgeoning interest in social reform.
+Corkling's membership of the Ladies' Sanitary Association showed her burgeoning interest in social reform, but she focused most of her energy on food reform.

 During her time in Sicily, Corkling noticed how healthy the peasants were and associated this with the brown bread they ate.
 She sold her own jewellery to fund experiments to wean Manchester from the popular white wheaten bread.
-This led to the formation of a Bread Reform League in 1880 at Kensington Town Hall, with Corkling leading it.
+This led to the formation of the Bread Reform League in 1880 at Kensington Town Hall, with Corkling leading it.
 At her parents' request she used the name May Yates for this, as it was thought unseemly for a woman of the Corkling family to be a public figure.
-Huxley and others offered their support.
+T. H. Huxley and others offered their support.

 Corkling wrote on the advantages of brown bread and other women volunteered their time to give lectures on the subject.
 Money at the League was tight and Corkling tried to use her own income to fund pamphlets.
 Her interest in food reform led her to become a vegetarian and she was secretary of the London Vegetarian Society (1890–1893).

 The Bread Reform League later merged with the London Vegetarian Society.
 Corkling promoted whole grains, vegetarianism and condemned alcohol and white bread.
 She influenced Mahatma Gandhi to support the whole grain movement.
-In 1892 The Staff of Life by "May Yates" was published in the Society's journal, The Vegetarian.
+In 1890, Yates authored The Staff of Life which she read at the 2nd International Vegetarian Congress.
+The paper was published in The Vegetarian Messenger in 1891.
+Her article criticized the ideas of Emmet Densmore.
 Around that time, she also travelled to Belgium to speak to large audiences in French.
 In 1895, she led the World's Women's Christian Temperance Union in forming a food reform department and herself became a full vegetarian.
 She spoke of humanity's obligation to other animals and in 1901 led the Women's Vegetarian Union briefly.

+In 1894, Yates lectured on the benefits of a vegetarian diet in New Zealand.
+She commented that meat eating is "opposed to the highest ideal of humanity, which is horrified at the thought of our daily food being associated with the bloodshed, cruelty, and death inseparably connected with the slaughter-house".
+She authored a pamphlet listing twelve reasons for vegetarianism.

 Wholemeal bread underwent a revival, with support of the Daily Mail and Lyons teashops.
 In 1916 she wrote in The Graphic about the advantages of not eating white bread.
 However, the message became harder to put forward during the First World War, when "war bread" was introduced, although it was created according to recipes that Corkling had supplied.
+In 1932, her efforts in food reform were acknowledged with a grant from the government.

 Death

-Mary Corkling died on 30 May 1938.
+Mary Corkling died on 30 May 1938, in London.